New York Landlord Tenant Laws

 • Not required by law but highly recommended.

-• Generally cannot exceed 1 months rent.
+• The maximum security deposit cannot exceed 1 months rent.

 • Must be returned within 14 days of the tenant moving out unless it’s being used to cover unpaid rent or damages.